 Mandarin Photo—a full service photo shop and key cutter.
 The owner wears a standard blue button up and black slacks.
 He tells me he's been in the mall for 35 years after moving to Vancouver from China.
 He tells me that one day he hopes he can be like me, taking photos to make a living, "but right now," he says, "it's only family portraits.
 Just family portraits… it's easy, I guess."

 When I ask if he thinks the mall will still be here in a few years his face contorts, like an infant tasting something bitter for the first time.
 I tell him that they might tear it down and his face drops with genuine shock, "I didn't hear."
 He pauses and looks at the wall.
 "There's nothing I can do.
 No point to worry for now.
 I'll just… go somewhere else."

 I saunter over to Mirage.
-The window display is so dejected that it almost works as a piece of modern art: the mannequin's shirt shows a hybrid of Tupac and King Tut, beneath which, socks, wallets, and belts lay on the floor in no identifiable order.
+The window display is so dejected that it almost works as a piece of modern art: The mannequin's shirt shows a hybrid of Tupac and King Tut, beneath which socks, wallets, and belts lay on the floor in no particular order.
 Inside the walls are crowded with graphic tees endorsing the American dollar, marijuana, guns, and the two people all potheads idolize: Che Guevara and Tony Montana.
 There's a noticeable division—one side of Mirage hosts white shirts, and the other hosts black shirts.

 The tiny proprietor's semitransparent white button-up tucks into his billowing black raver pants.
 A gold clip fits snug near the knot of his black tie.
 His gleaming button eyes fill their sockets, their near imperceptible movements expressing caginess.